flatironinstitute/CaImAn/README.md

 ## Install

 The supported ways to install CaImAn use the Anaconda python distribution.
 If you do not already have it, first install a 3.x version for your platform from [here](https://docs.conda.io/en/latest/miniconda.html).
 Familiarise yourself with Conda before going further.
+If you are using an M1-based Mac, please ignore the ARM builds of conda; install an x86 version instead (ignore any warnings you get while doing so; it will work fine).

 We strongly recommend installing the mamba package into your base environment, with 'conda install -c conda-forge mamba', using it to build your conda environment.
 Mamba performs the same environment creation tasks that the base conda tool does, but far faster.
 In the instructions below, we assume you're using mamba, but if you're not, you can run the same commands with the conda tool instead.